stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (kveng−stat6250): Is there a FILEREF statement in SAS?
 - Answer (kveng−stat6250): I don't think there is such a statement in SAS.
 Fileref is a name that you associate with an external file.
 It's not a statement in SAS.
 - *Question* (lwang30-stat6250): In what situations should the single quotation marks be eliminated when we are referencing the location of the file ?
+- Question (mcardoso3-stat6250):  Is there an easier way to input the data set other than to include the data file in the SAS statement?

 [Course Textbook Chapter 5, Problem 2]